PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator pointing to an element text | the value to match with the result

-## Verify Text Decoration Contain
+## Verify Text Decoration Match

-Verifies that the text decoration of the specified element contains the given value.
+Verifies that the text decoration of the specified element matches the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifyTextDecorationContain(locator, text)
+verifyTextDecorationMatch(locator, text)
 `

 `
-verifyTextDecorationContain(parentLocator, locator, text)
+verifyTextDecorationMatch(parentLocator, locator, text)
 `

 ### Parameters